databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

 for MLOps engineers.

 {% if cookiecutter.cicd_platform == "gitHub" -%}
 The scripts set up CI/CD with GitHub Actions.
+{% if cookiecutter.cicd_platform == "gitHubEnterprise" -%}
+The scripts set up CI/CD with GitHub Actions for GitHub Enterprise.
 If using another CI/CD provider, you can easily translate the provided CI/CD workflows (GitHub Actions YAML under `.github/workflows`) to other CI/CD providers by running the same shell commands, with a few caveats: